 Topics Map > Employee Handbook > Hiring > Recruitment > Screening

-Divisional HR - Recruitment - Screening - Blinding Applicant Materials
+Hiring - Recruitment - Screening - Anonymized Applicant Materials

-Blind application screening is the practice of removing personally identifiable information from application materials in order to reduce bias in the recruitment process.
+Anonymizing application screening is the practice of removing personally identifiable information from application materials in order to reduce bias in the recruitment process.
 This may include, but is not limited to, name, gender, age, education, address, dates (such as graduation dates), photos, references, links to personal webpages, supervisor names, and/or citizenship.
-Blind application screening can be a method to increase diversity in hiring by reducing the effect that unconscious biases have on assessing applicants.
-The Division of Extension blinds all applicant materials for recruitments.
+Anonymized application screening can be a method to increase diversity in hiring by reducing the effect that unconscious biases have on assessing applicants.
+The Division of Extension anonymizes all applicant materials for recruitments.

-- Applicant tracking systems, such as TREMs do not have the capacity to blind applicant materials.
+- Applicant tracking systems, such as TREMs do not have the capacity to anonymize (redact) applicant materials.

 - All new recruitments for the Division of Extension will be fully-redacted for all candidates before the selection process (screening) begins.